hyweljohnllewellyn/hywelme/_posts/2023-04-22-why-octopus-energy-is-great.md

 I thoroughly recommend Octopus Energy and its Electroverse app.

-Get £50 credit when you sign up to [Octopus Energy using my referral](https://share.octopus.energy/neat-bee-361).
-A disclosure that I will also receive £50.
+Get £50 credit when you sign up to [Octopus Energy using my referral](https://share.octopus.energy/neat-bee-361) and £25 when you sign up to [Octopus Electroverse using my referral and you complete one charge](https://electroverse.octopus.energy/sign-up?referralCode=neat-bee-361).

-Get £25 when you sign up to [Octopus Electroverse using my referral and you complete one charge](https://electroverse.octopus.energy/sign-up?referralCode=neat-bee-361).
-A disclosure that I will also receive £25.
+Disclosure that I will also receive the same amount with with Octopus or Electroverse.

 Love and Power,
 Hywel.